 Life insurance should always be an important component of your financial planning.
 But given the current pandemic and potential risks/impact it could have to your family, it could actually be the most important element of your family’s financial security should tragedy befall.
 Just relying on your employers coverage likely means like most American’s you won’t have enough coverage.
 So take some time out and at least get a free online quote to see what the costs of life insurance are and you may find a small monthly premium gives you a lot more in terms of peace of mind and coverage for your family.

 What kind of insurance is best?

 Life insurance policies come in two basic variants – whole life and term life insurance.
 Whole life insurance offers death benefits plus cash value, on account of which premiums are higher.
-On the other hand term insurance is affordable because it only concentrates on death benefits for which you pay cheaper premiums.
-When you are young with a lifetime of loans, expenses and mortgage payments to be paid, your kids education and upbringing to look after, you must consider the more affordable term life insurance.
+This is very similar to universal life insurance so I am considering these in the same bucket of life insurance.
+On the other hand term insurance is for a limited term as the name implies, and is more affordable because it only concentrates on death benefits and has no cash value when the policy expires.
+When you are young with a lifetime of loans, expenses and mortgage payments to be paid, your kids education and upbringing to look after, you probably should consider the more affordable term life insurance.
 Since a term life policy can help you focus on just the death benefits, it makes sense to understand it better, and work out the best coverage amount possible.